09 January 2015

 Although employers' liability insurance has been compulsory for many years, the system for tracking it down is complicated.
 If insurers cannot be found, those who worked diligently all their working lives only to be repaid with such a terrible and incurable disease such as mesothelioma, may not get the compensation they and their families so rightly deserve.

-Slater and Gordon Lawyers UK deal with all types of Mesothelioma compensation claims on a No Win No Fee basis.
+Slater and Gordon deal with all types of mesothelioma compensation claims on a No Win No Fee basis.
 This means there is no financial risk to you.
-For a free consultation with a specialist Mesothelioma Lawyer call freephone 0800 916 9046 or contact us online and we will call you.
+For a free consultation with a specialist mesothelioma lawyer contact us here and we will be happy to help you.